dhil/bytecodealliance-rfcs/accepted/exception-handling.md

   SEH.
 Though, we believe a MVP capable of recovering the `vmctx` register should suffice for critical use-cases.

-* Leveraging unwind info.

 # Non-requirements
 [non-requirements]: #non-requirements

 * No support for the legacy exception handling revision.
+Justification: the legacy revision is being phased out.

+* No support for unwinding across host frames.
+Justification: unwinding across host frames would require implementing a full DWARF unwinder or equivalent.

 # Proposal sketch
 [proposal]: #proposal